-Site M0086 is located at the deepest part of the flat floor of a trench-fill basin (Basin N1) at the southern part of the northern Japan Trench (Figure F6).
-The basin has a slightly elongated shape with a north-south trend at a water depth of around 7500 m.
+Site M0086 is located at the deepest part of the flat floor of a trench-fill basin (Basin N1) in the southern part of the northern Japan Trench (Figure F6).
+The basin has a slightly elongated shape with a north-south trend at around 7500 mbsl.
 The subbottom profile comprises a distinct series of both acoustically transparent and acoustically laminated packages (Figure F27).
 The youngest basin-fill package comprises a series of ~4 m thick alternating high- and low-amplitude layers.
-Beneath this youngest package, the upper acoustically transparent layer (~10 m thick), forms a distinct marker horizon.
+Beneath this youngest package, the upper acoustically transparent layer (~10 m thick) forms a distinct marker horizon.
 A 10-12 m package of high-amplitude reflections underlies the upper transparent layer.
-A lower acoustically transparent layer (~3 m thick), occurs between the upper high-amplitude package and a thicker (up to 25 m) lower package of laminated materials.
+A lower acoustically transparent layer (~3 m thick) occurs between the upper high-amplitude package and a thicker (up to 25 m) lower package of laminated materials.